Autoresonant Removal of Fusion Products in Mirror Machines

-The most straightforward magnetic confinement configuration is the magnetic mirror and thus serves as the basic building block for various linear fusion machines that are advantageous not only for their engineering simplicity but also for their high-$\beta$ steady-state operation.
-The fusion byproducts, \eg $\alpha$ particles in deuterium-tritium (DT) fusion, are trapped by the same mirroring magnetic field that traps the fuel particles, taking up the place of the valuable fuel particles.
-The removal of the fusion ash particles poses a long-standing problem \cite{khvesyuk1995ash,fisch2006alpha,Fetterman_Fisch.PRL.2008,reiter1991helium,khvesyuk1995ash,white2021alpha,bierwage2022energy,Fisch.PRL.1992,Zhmoginov_Fisch_pop_2008,fisch1994alpha}.
-One of the leading methods is the $\alpha$-channelling, which employs rf-waves to induce directed diffusion of the $\alpha$ particles while cooling down and transferring their energy through the plasma waves to the fuel particles \cite{Fisch.PRL.1992,Zhmoginov_Fisch_pop_2008}.
-Retaining the energy of the $3.5$MeV $\alpha$ particles in the plasma is beneficial for a self-sustaining burning process \cite{Lawson1957,Wurzel2022}.
-However, further heating beyond $\sim15$keV could be counterproductive for DT fusion due to decreased reactivity and increased bremsstrahlung radiation losses\cite{Wurzel2022}.
-Thus, the removal of the high-energy $\alpha$ particles from the fusion cell with (part of) their energy is advantageous in this scenario, particularly if the energy of the $\alpha$ beam can be extracted by direct energy conversion outside the mirror \cite{Moir1973,barr1982experimental}.
-Notably, the combination of energy-retained and energy-released $\alpha$ removal methods can be utilized to control the temperature in the reactor for fusion optimization.
+The most straightforward magnetic confinement configuration is the magnetic mirror and thus serves as the basic building block for various linear fusion machines that are advantageous not only for their engineering simplicity but also for their high-$\beta$ steady-state operation \cite{post1987magnetic}.
+The fusion products, \eg $\alpha$ particles in deuterium-tritium (DT) fusion, are trapped by the same mirroring magnetic field that traps the fuel particles, taking up the place of the valuable fuel particles.
+The removal of fusion products poses a long-standing problem \cite{khvesyuk1995ash,fisch2006alpha,Fetterman_Fisch.PRL.2008,reiter1991helium,khvesyuk1995ash,white2021alpha,bierwage2022energy,Fisch.PRL.1992,Zhmoginov_Fisch_pop_2008,fisch1994alpha,mynick1994frequency}.
+One of the leading methods is the $\alpha$-channeling, which employs rf-waves to induce directed diffusion of the $\alpha$ particles while cooling down and transferring their energy through the plasma waves to the fuel particles \cite{Fisch.PRL.1992,Zhmoginov_Fisch_pop_2008}.
+Retaining the energy of the $3.5$~MeV $\alpha$ particles in the plasma is beneficial for a self-sustaining burning process \cite{Lawson1957,Wurzel2022}.
+However, further heating beyond $15$~keV is counterproductive for DT fusion due to decreased reactivity and increased bremsstrahlung radiation losses \cite{Wurzel2022}.
+Thus, the removal of the high-energy $\alpha$ particles from the fusion cell with (part of) their energy could be advantageous for a continuous temperature and burn control, particularly if the energy of the $\alpha$ beam is extracted by direct energy conversion outside the mirror \cite{Moir1973,barr1982experimental}.